Mayor of Los Angeles

-The mayor of Los Angeles is the head of the executive branch of the government of Los Angeles and the chief executive of Los Angeles.
+The Mayor of Los Angeles is the head of the executive branch of the government of Los Angeles and the chief executive of Los Angeles.
 The office is officially nonpartisan, a change made in the 1909 charter; previously, both the elections and the office were partisan.

-Forty-two men and one woman have been mayor since 1850, when California became a state following the American conquest of California.
-Between 1781 and the conquest, Californios, or native-born residents of the Mexican territory, served as alcalde, equivalent to mayor.
+Forty-two men and one woman have been mayor since 1850, when California became a state following the Treaty of Hidalgo.
+Between 1781 and the ceding and purchase of the territory, Californios, or settlers of the Mexican territory, served as alcalde, equivalent to mayor.
 The current mayor is Karen Bass, who was elected on November 17, 2022, and took office on December 12, 2022.

 History

-The office of Alcalde, the Mayor of El Pueblo de la Reina de los Ángeles, was established in 1781 and elected annually without the right to reelection for two years.
+The office of Alcalde, the mayor of El Pueblo de la Reina de los Ángeles, was established in 1781 and elected annually without the right to reelection for two years.
 In 1841, the office of alcalde was abolished, instead being replaced by two Jueces de Paz (Justice of the peace).
 In 1844, the office of alcalde was restored but kept the two officials.
 When California was conquered and Los Angeles came under the United States, the office name was changed to Mayor.